j2-misc/Persona-Ultima-X/content/AOL Messageboards/5-12-95 Jumanji.md

 publish: true
 ---
 > [!NOTE] [[StickyRicky]]
-> Just saw ==Jumanji== on Broadway.
+> Just saw Jumanji on Broadway.
 Anyone else seen it yet?

 > [!NOTE] [[jersey_devil]]
-> it was a total waste of time. absolute bullshit movie. effects alone do not a play make.
+> it was a total waste of time. absolute bullshit. effects alone do not a play make.

 > [!NOTE] [[StickyRicky]]
 > > [!NOTE] [[jersey_devil]]
-> > it was a total waste of time. absolute bullshit movie. effects alone do not a play make.
+> > it was a total waste of time. absolute bullshit. effects alone do not a play make.
 >
 > I thought it was pretty good, actually.
 Obviously the story was a little light (I think to make room for the live monkey performance), but Robin Williams's performance, I thought, was very satisfying.